acharlop/appointment-scheduling/README.md

 ## Installation

-The app is available on <a href="http://scheduling-api.herokuapp.com/appts" target="_blank">heroku</a> see below for more details.
+The app is available on [heroku](http://scheduling-api.herokuapp.com/appts) see below for more details.

 If for some reason you want a local copy: